 - where do you go for vacations?

-- what kinds of food to you eat or choose not to eat?
+- what kinds of food do you eat or choose not to eat?

 - what kind of fitness activities do you do?

-Now you have a list of things you want, you can create goals around them.
-If they seem too big to be a goal, break it down into smaller, more attainable goals.
+Now you have a clear idea of the things you want, you can create a specific goal for each of them.
+If they seem too big to be a goal, break it down into actionable and smaller steps.

 I know I have more motivation and success when I can see that I am achieving my goals.